tspoon4/tspoon4.github.io/README.md

 ## 2021-12-31 Code quality
 Code quality is often defined with aspects difficult to measure.
-We should promote and value code with:
+We should instead value and promote code with:
 * Minimal API surface
 * Minimal set of dependencies
 * Minimal amount of LOC